JaimieHemmings/eevee-emporium/README.md

 | Login              |                    | Check password hash                         |                                 |                   |
 | Register           | User profile       |                                             |                                 |                   |
 | Search             |                    | Fetch Search Results                        |                                 |                   |

+# Testing

+Comprehensive testing Documentation can be found in [Testing](/Testing.md)

+# Defensive Programming

+Defensive programming has been a core concept driving the development of this webiste and its functionality from the beginning.
+In order to make a reasonable attempt at securing the website I have implemented the following:

+- Privileged pages check the user role and session before rendering and redirect the user if criteria for the page isn't met.

+# Error Handling

+The root of the templates folder includes several fallback templates for errors such as 404 and 500 ensuring errors are gracefully caught and the user is redirected.

+# Technologies Used

+- Languages:
+    - HTML
+    - CSS3
+    - JavaScript
+        - JQuery
+    - Python
+- Django
+- PostgreSQL
+- PIP
+- Git
+- BootStrap 5
+- Heroku

+# Future Implementations

+- **Product Reviews and Ratings:** Allow registered users who have purchased an item to leave a review and a star rating, helping other customers make informed decisions.
+- **Advanced Inventory Management:** Implement a system to track stock levels for each product.
+This would prevent sales of out-of-stock items and could display "Low Stock" warnings to customers.
+- **Wishlist Functionality:** Enable registered users to save items to a personal wishlist for future purchase.
+- **Discount Codes and Promotions:** Add the ability for admins to create and manage discount codes or run site-wide sales events.
+- **Enhanced Search and Filtering:** Expand on the current search to include advanced filtering options, such as filtering by price range, rarity, or product type, and sorting by price, popularity, or new arrivals.
+- **User Account Deletion:** Provide a secure option for users to delete their own accounts and personal data from their profile page.
+- **Blog/News Section:** Create a section for articles about new product arrivals, store news, or Pokémon-related content to build a community and improve SEO.

+# Bugs, Issues and Solutions

+Throughout the development process, several challenges were encountered.
+Below is a summary of key issues and their resolutions:

+- **Issue:** Submitting forms, such as adding items to the cart or the checkout form, resulted in a `403 Forbidden (CSRF verification failed)` error.
+- **Cause:** Django's Cross-Site Request Forgery protection requires a CSRF token to be sent with every POST request.
+This token was missing from some AJAX requests.
+- **Solution:**
+    - For standard HTML forms, the `{% csrf_token %}` template tag was included.
+    - For AJAX POST requests, a JavaScript function was implemented to retrieve the CSRF token from the cookie and include it in the `X-CSRFToken` header of the request, satisfying Django's security requirements.

+- **Issue:** After deploying model changes, the application would crash with a `ProgrammingError: relation "..." does not exist`.
+- **Cause:** The database schema on Heroku was out of sync with the Django models because migrations had not been applied after being created locally.
+- **Solution:**
+    - The Heroku `Procfile` was updated to include a `release` process.
+The command `release: python manage.py migrate` ensures that database migrations are automatically applied every time a new version of the app is deployed, keeping the database schema consistent with the models.

 # Deployment and Local Development